 ‘This disease has destroyed my life.
 At first, I was misdiagnosed for another disease and received the wrong treatment.
 I lost all my money and my wife divorced me.
 I had to suffer five years without treatment – finally I’m receiving the right one: SSG&PM.
 Many hospitals in rural areas of East Africa do not have the capacity to diagnose and treat people like me.’

-Safety and effectiveness of sodium stibogluconate and paromomycin combination for the treatment of visceral leishmaniasis in eastern Africa: results from a pharmacovigilance programme.
-Clinical Drug Investigation, January 2017
+- 9 January 2017 - Safety and effectiveness of sodium stibogluconate and paromomycin combination for the treatment of visceral leishmaniasis in eastern Africa: Results from a pharmacovigilance programme, Clinical Drug Investigation

-The Leishmaniasis East Africa Platform (LEAP): strengthening clinical trial capacity in resource-limited countries to deliver new treatments for visceral leishmaniasis.
-The Royal Society of Tropical Medicine & Hygiene, April 2016
+- 16 June 2016 - The Leishmaniasis East Africa Platform (LEAP): Strengthening clinical trial capacity in resource-limited countries to deliver new treatments for visceral leishmaniasis, Transactions of the Royal Society of Tropical Medicine and Hygiene

-Safety and Efficacy of miltefosine alone and in combination with sodium stibogluconate and liposomal amphotericin B for the treatment of primary visceral leishmaniasis in East Africa: study protocol for a randomized controlled trial.
-Trials, June 2011
+- 30 June 2011 - Safety and Efficacy of miltefosine alone and in combination with sodium stibogluconate and liposomal amphotericin B for the treatment of primary visceral leishmaniasis in East Africa: study protocol for a randomized controlled trial, Trials

-Paromomycin for the treatment of visceral leishmaniasis in Sudan: a randomized, open-label, dose-finding study.
-PLOS Neglected Tropical Diseases, October 2010
+- 24 October 2010 - Paromomycin for the treatment of visceral leishmaniasis in Sudan: A randomized, open-label, dose-finding study, PLoS Negl Trop Dis

-Geographical variation in the response of visceral leishmaniasis to paromomycin in East Africa: a multicentre, open-label, randomized trial.
-PLOS Neglected Tropical Diseases, October 2010
+- 10 October 2010 - Geographical variation in the response of visceral leishmaniasis to Paromomycin in East Africa: A multicentre, open-label, randomized trial, PLoS Negl Trop Dis

 *Project cost includes direct and indirect costs, but it does not include in-kind contributions.